Islamic Republic of Iran Army Ground Forces: Pahlavi era

+In mid-1943, Colonel Ali Akbar Derakhshani was sent to restore order in Rezaieh and its vicinity.
+In October 1943, Derakshani presented a report to Mohammad Reza Shah at Marmar Palace, where the Shah expressed gratitude for his efforts.
+On October 26, 1943, Derakhshani was awarded a military medal personally by the Shah and, less than a week later, was promoted to the command of the 3rd Division with its headquarters in Tabriz, covering military forces in both East and West Azerbaijan provinces, despite still holding the rank of colonel.

 The small but more confident army that resulted from American training was capable enough to participate in the 1946 campaign in Azarbaijan to put down a Soviet-inspired, separatist rebellion.
 During the three years of occupation, Stalin had expanded Soviet political influence in Azerbaijan and the Kurdish area in northwestern Iran.
 On 12 December 1945, after weeks of violent clashes, a Soviet-backed separatist People's Republic of Azerbaijan was founded.
 The Kurdish People's Republic was also established in late 1945.
 Iranian troops sent to re-establish control were blocked by Soviet Red Army units.
 When the deadline for withdrawal arrived on 2 March 1946, six months after the end of hostilities, the British began to withdraw, but Moscow refused, "citing threats to Soviet security," sparking the Iran crisis of 1946.
 Soviet troops did not withdraw from Iran proper until May 1946, following Iran's official complaint to the newly formed United Nations Security Council and intense pressure from the United States.

-Unlike its 1925 counterpart, the 1946 Majlis was suspicious of the shah's plans for a strong army.
+In 1944-1945 a U.S. financial advisory mission led by Arthur Millspaugh had produced potential future army size figures that clashed with the Shah's wishes, but after Millspaugh had been dismissed, the Majlis agreed to expand the army once more, and by autumn 1945 was proposing a 12,000 mam increase to an existing plan for 90,000.
+But unlike its 1925 counterpart, the succeeding 1946 Majlis was suspicious of the shah's plans for a strong army.
 Many members of the parliament feared that the army would once again be used as a source of political power.
 To curtail the shah's potential domination of the country, they limited his military budgets.

+In 1948 and 1951, British and U.S. reporting mentioned the 2nd Division of the Central Garrison [Tehran]; 3rd Division at Tabriz; 4th Division at Rezaiyeh; 6th Division at Fars; 7th Division at Kerman; 8th Division at Meshad and the 9th Division at Isfahan.

-From the 1966-67 edition to the 1969-70 edition, the IISS Military Balance listed the Iranian Army with one armoured division, seven infantry divisions, and one independent armoured brigade.
-By the 1971-72 edition, two armoured divisions, five infantry divisions, the independent armoured brigade, and other independent brigades were listed.
+From the 1966–67 edition to the 1969–70 edition, the IISS Military Balance listed the Iranian Army with one armoured division, seven infantry divisions, and one independent armoured brigade.
+By the 1971–72 edition, two armoured divisions, five infantry divisions, the independent armoured brigade, and other independent brigades were listed.
 Within two years after that, the listing quickly changed to three armoured divisions and three infantry divisions.